 Satterwhite "Satter" Junius Wall was born in Marion County on March 29, 1886, being one 0f eight children born to Hugh Giles (1840-1909) and Sarah Jane Watson Wall (1847-1929).
 The reasoning behind his being bestowed the names "Satterwhite Junius" are unknown at this time, and as a youth enrolled at the University of South Carolina.
-He was a member of the Euphradian Society, and graduated from the school's teaching department in the class of 1907.
+He was a member of the Euphradian Society and graduated from the school's teaching department in the class of 1907.
 He would continue study at the Peabody University and Columbia University, and in the early 1910s began what would become a lifelong connection and interest in the educational affairs of his home county of Marion.

-In 1915 the then twenty-nine year old Satter J. Wall was elected as Marion County's Superintendent of Education, and also held the post of President of the Marion County Education Association, beginning a twenty-two year tenure in those offices.
+In 1915 the then twenty-nine-year-old Satter J. Wall was elected as Marion County's Superintendent of Education, and also held the post of President of the Marion County Education Association, beginning a twenty-two-year tenure in those offices.
 Mentioned as being a "bachelor farmer", Wall didn't enter political life until he was past sixty, being elected as one of Marion County's representatives to the South Carolina State Assembly in November 1948.

-Satterwhite J. Wall would serve in legislative session of 1949-1950, and would win a second term in the house in the November 1950 election.
+Satterwhite J. Wall would serve in the legislative session of 1949-1950, and would win a second term in the house in the November 1950 election.
 His second term was cut short by his death from a heart attack on August 21, 1951 at age 65, and was succeeded as representative by Earle Rogers Ellerbe, who won a special election to replace Wall in January 1952.
 Following his passing Wall was interred in an unusually placed mausoleum located on the Wall Road in Marion County.
 Satter J. Wall is the only "occupant" of this mausoleum, which is inscribed with a caption denoting his extensive service to the county, his time as a state representative, and that "His Chief Concern Was the Education of Youth."